 Modern Slavery Act 2015

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Luxfer Holdings PLC and its subsidiaries (“Luxfer”), for financial year ending December 31, 2016, to ensure that slavery and human trafficking is not operating within any of Luxfer’s businesses or supply chains.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Luxfer and its subsidiaries (“Luxfer”), for financial year ended December 31, 2017, to ensure that slavery and human trafficking is not ongoing within any of the Luxfer’s businesses or supply chains.

-Luxfer is a global materials technology company, specializing in the design, manufacture and supply of high-performance materials, components and high-pressure gas-containment devices for healthcare, environmental, protection and speciality end-markets.
-Headquartered in Manchester, UK, Luxfer has a global presence employing over 1,700 staff in 27 countries and operating 20 manufacturing plants in 7 countries.
+Luxfer is a global materials technology company, specialising in the design, manufacture and supply of high-performance materials, components and high-pressure gas-containment devices for healthcare, environmental, protection and speciality end-markets.
+Headquartered in Manchester, UK, Luxfer has a global presence employing over 1,700 staff and operating from twenty manufacturingplants plants based in seven countries.
 In 2017 our total revenue was approximately $441 million.